- Medicare benefit periods usually involve Part A (hospital care).

 - Medicare.
 You can call Medicare directly at 800-MEDICARE with a specific question related to your benefit periods.

 - State Health Insurance Assistance Program (SHIP).
-SHIP programs are dedicated to providing help on the state and local level for questions about Medicare.
+SHIP is dedicated to providing help on the state and local level for questions about Medicare.
 To find your state’s contact information, click here.

 If you have Medicare Advantage (Part C) plan or a supplemental policy, such as Medigap, contact your insurance provider.
 It may be helpful to have examples of specific situations, dates, and times to help define your benefit periods.